Hemet-Ryan Airport

+Hemet-Ryan Airport (IATA: HMT, ICAO: KHMT, FAA LID: HMT) is an airport near Egan (located in what is now Hemet), CA.

 Hemet-Ryan is a main Cal Fire Air Attack Base, also used for civil purposes, Civil Air Patrol meetings, and more.
-It is home to a Riverside County Sheriff's Department aviation unit and a Mercy Air Air ambulance.
+It is home to a Riverside County Sheriff's Office aviation unit and a Mercy Air air ambulance.
 The airport is named after the late T. Claude Ryan.

 History

 The airfield opened in September 1940 for the United States Army Air Corps.
 It was assigned to the West Coast Training Center (later Western Flying Training Command) as a primary (level 1) pilot training airfield.
 Later it was activated as an Air Corps Training Detachment with Ryan School of Aeronautics conducting primary flight training under control of 5th Flying Training Detachment.
 Known sub-bases and auxiliaries were: